syche55/Tempurary/README.md

 Holding Zoom meeting for pair work:

-> clarify to do list
+> Clarify to do list

-Zongwei Fan clarify to do list for the assignment
+Zongwei Fan clarified to do list for the assignment
 - *1. create user class 2. create method for display stickers 3. create method for display history*
-> Teamwork on GitHub group
+> Set GitHub group
 - [x] Siyu Chen added firebase and created this repository .
 - [x] Jing Shen and Zongwei Fan added branches.
 - [x] Successfully tested pull and push.